Executive Coordinator, Office of the President

 - Screen telephone calls thoroughly and with diplomacy.
 Provide preliminary information to internal and external callers as appropriate and direct inquiries and requests as needed.

-- Coordinate correspondence, requests and information needs related to AHA activities including: tracking mail, handling acknowledgments, responding to requests and assisting staff in coordinating materials for meetings, reports, projects and mailings.
+- Manage correspondence, requests and information needs related to AHA activities including: tracking mail, handling acknowledgments, responding to requests and assisting staff in coordinating materials for meetings, reports, projects and mailings.

 - Assist with requests for vendor services and invoicing.
 Process expense reimbursements.